 The other factor in the cost of tooling charges comes down to volume.
 For rigid-flex and/or flex prototypes and small volume runs, most are manufactured with laser cutting or some type of mechanical routing.
 This is used to create the surface mount features in the Coverlays, part outline, and if required, the outline of the stiffeners.
 Electrical testing on these lower volumes is typically done with a flying probe.

-The primary reason for the more expensive PCB tooling charges associated for flex or rigid-flex circuit boards really comes down to the amount of manually created engineering programs a specific design may have.
+The primary reason for the more expensive tooling charges associated with a flex or rigid-flex circuit board really comes down to the amount of manually created engineering programs a specific design may have.
 The other reason is the volume, but in production volumes we typically see that most customers recoup the additional expense in 2000 pieces or less.